Banking in the Netherlands

 - • SNS-bank: also one of the largest banks in the Netherlands in terms of total assets according to a 2016 review; they offer services for corporations and individuals.

 The banking system in the Netherlands also includes a bank specializing in providing specialized products and services for individuals integrated into the post office – POSTBANK.
 This bank institutions administers more than 7 million accounts.
-Our Dutch lawyers can help investors open a bank account in Netherlands at any desired bank.
+Our Dutch lawyers can help investors open a bank account in Netherlands in 2021 at any desired bank.

 Credit unions are organized as a network, called Rabobank, and the first position within this network is owned by Rabobank Nederland.
 The banking system in Netherlands comprises a relatively large number of credit institutions, in about 302 institutions, including Credit Europe Bank NV.